MySQL® settings

 TRADITIONAL

-: A combination of the following modes:STRICT_ALL_TABLESSTRICT_TRANS_TABLESNO_ZERO_DATENO_ZERO_IN_DATEERROR_FOR_DIVISION_BY_ZERONO_ENGINE_SUBSTITUTION
+: Combination of the following modes:STRICT_ALL_TABLESSTRICT_TRANS_TABLESNO_ZERO_DATENO_ZERO_IN_DATEERROR_FOR_DIVISION_BY_ZERONO_ENGINE_SUBSTITUTION

-You can select multiple modes from the list or completely disable all SQL Mode settings.
+You can select multiple modes from the list or completely disable all SQL mode settings.

 ERROR_FOR_DIVISION_BY_ZERONO_ENGINE_SUBSTITUTIONNO_ZERO_DATENO_ZERO_IN_DATEONLY_FULL_GROUP_BYSTRICT_TRANS_TABLES

-For more information, see this MySQL® guide
+For more information, see this MySQL® article

 . -